The Culinary Institute of America: History

-The Apple Pie Bakery Café opened in 2000, and the Colavita Center opened the following year.
-More residence halls were built at the school's Hyde Park campus in 2004.
-In 2005, Anton Plaza opened in Hyde Park while the Ventura Center for Menu Research and Development opened in St. Helena.
 The school's third campus opened in 2008 in San Antonio.
 Two years later, the CIA opened a campus in Singapore consisting of a facility on the campus of Temasek Polytechnic.
 In 2012, the CIA began offering a bachelor's degree program in culinary science, and in 2014 introduced a bachelor's degree in applied food studies.
-In 2015, the college expanded its recreation center and added a new dining facility for students, called The Egg; both are housed in the CIA's Student Commons building.
 In the same year, the college acquired a portion of Copia, a museum in downtown Napa, California that operated from 2001 to 2008.
 In 2016, the college opened a campus, the Culinary Institute of America at Copia, which houses the CIA's new Food Business School.
 The college, which was outgrowing its St. Helena campus, purchased the northern portion of the Copia property for $12.5 million.
-In 2018, the CIA launched a Bachelor of Science degree program in Hospitality Management and introduced master's-level education with a Master of Professional Studies degree program in Food Business.
-In 2019, the college began offering a Master of Professional Studies degree program in Wine Management.
+The following year, CIA began offering electives focused on food photography and food styling in response to the growing popularity of food photography on social media platforms and increased competition for jobs.
+It also launched a Bachelor of Business Administration in Food Business Management in 2016 and a Bachelor of Science degree program in Hospitality Management in 2017.
+In February 2020, it announced its online Bachelor of Business Administration (BBA) in Food Business Leadership program.

+The college introduced master's-level education with a Master of Professional Studies degree program in Food Business in 2018 and Wine and Beverage Management in 2019.
+In 2023 it began offering an online Sustainable Food Systems master's program and master's degrees in Culinary Arts.
+The culinary arts master's program is based at the school's Hyde Park campus and includes courses on business administration and product sourcing, as well as in-person residencies.
+Residency locations include Michelin star-rated restaurants The French Laundry, SingleThread, and Californios, as well as with Dom Pérignon in the Champagne wine region.
+In 2024, the CIA and Kapiʻolani Community College announced a partnership to create a workforce development program in the University of Hawaiʻi system.
+In January 2025, a Culinary Therapeutics master's program was announced, which applies culinary arts strategies to promoting health and well-being.